abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 occurring for us; we’re not making problems out of our experience.

-When we have loving-kindness for ourselves, we want to imbibe the sense that we are what we are and we don’t need to make a problem out of any of it.
+When we have loving-kindness for ourselves, we want to imbibe the sense that we are what we are, and we don’t need to make a problem out of any of it.
 We want to tune into the sense that generating loving-kindness for ourselves *is* what our hearts want—we want to be happy and free from suffering.
 We genuinely want to care for ourselves.
 It’s almost